Cognigy/Documentation/docs/en/docs/ai/flow-nodes/xApp/set-AdaptiveCard-xApp-state.md

 # Set AdaptiveCard xApp State

-The xApp Page can be built by providing an Adaptive Card in JSON format.
+An xApp Page can be built by providing an Adaptive Card in JSON format.

 To submit data back to the Flow, you need to include a Submit button within the Adaptive Card as the `adaptivecard` library is configured to take any `submit` payload from the card and forward them through the [xApp SDK](../../xApp/sdk.md).